Heat Training for Endurance Athletes

 Hydration After Heat Training

-While dehydration during the session is part of the stimulus, it’s important to restore hydration afterwards.
+While dehydration during the session is part of the stimulus, it’s crucial to restore hydration afterwards.

 In the Rønnestad heat training studies, athletes were encouraged to drink fluids gradually after the session until their urine returned to a normal pale yellow or straw colour.
 Urine colour provides a simple and practical way to monitor hydration.